 Since the 1960s, some synthetic rubberized floors were made with a substance that can release mercury vapor in the air.
 Mercury is a neurotoxin that can cause developmental problems in children and pregnant women.

-Trisha Sheehan, a national field manager for Moms Clean Air Force, said EPA doesn’t have a standard for phenyl mercuric acetate, which acts as a catalyst for mercury vapor release as flooring rubber deteriorates.
+Trisha Dello Iacono, a national field manager for Moms Clean Air Force, said EPA doesn’t have a standard for phenyl mercuric acetate, which acts as a catalyst for mercury vapor release as flooring rubber deteriorates.

 “We really need the EPA to put forward a standard that is protective of our most vulnerable, which would be pregnant women and children,” she said.
 “As a parent who’s watched her son suffer, it’s not enough.”